-Predecessor: Gross unrecognized tax benefits as of January 1, 2017 \$ 7.0 Additions for prior years' tax positions 1.1 Additions for current year's tax positions 0.6 Settlements with taxing authority (0.1) Reduction in prior years' tax positions (0.2) Reduction due to expired statute of limitations(1) (0.7) Gross unrecognized tax benefits as of December 31, 2017 7.7 Additions for prior years' tax positions 1.7 Additions for current year's tax positions 0.9 Settlements with taxing authority (1.8) Reduction in prior years' tax positions Reduction due to expired statute of limitations(2) (3.1) Gross unrecognized tax benefits as of December 31, 2018 \$ 5.4 Additions for prior years' tax positions Additions for current year's tax positions 8.9 Settlements with taxing authority Reduction in prior years' tax positions Reduction due to expired statute of limitations - Gross unrecognized tax benefits as of February 7, 2019 \$ 14.3 Successor: Gross unrecognized tax benefits as of January 1, 2019 \$ Impact of purchase accounting 14.3 Additions for prior years' tax positions Additions for current year's tax positions 5.3 Settlements with taxing authority (1.6) Reduction in prior years' tax positions (0.1) Reduction due to expired statute of limitations (8.0) Gross unrecognized tax benefits as of December 31, 2019 \$ 17.1 ·
+Predecessor: Gross unrecognized tax benefits as of January 1, 2017 \$ 7.0 Additions for prior years' tax positions 1.1 Additions for current year's tax positions 0.6 Settlements with taxing authority (0.1) Reduction in prior years' tax positions (0.2) Reduction due to expired statute of limitations(1) (0.7) Gross unrecognized tax benefits as of December 31, 2017 7.7 Additions for prior years' tax positions 1.7 Additions for current year's tax positions 0.9 Settlements with taxing authority (1.8) Reduction in prior years' tax positions Reduction due to expired statute of limitations(2) (3.1) Gross unrecognized tax benefits as of December 31, 2018 \$ 5.4 Additions for prior years' tax positions Additions for current year's tax positions 8.9 Settlements with taxing authority Reduction in prior years' tax positions Reduction due to expired statute of limitations Gross unrecognized tax benefits as of February 7, 2019 \$ 14.3 Sussaaa Successor: \$ Gross unrecognized tax benefits as of January 1, 2019 Э 14.3 Impact of purchase accounting 14.3 Additions for prior years' tax positions 5.3 Additions for current year's tax positions Settlements with taxing authority Reduction in prior years' tax positions (1.6) (0.1) Reduction due to expired statute of limitations (0.1) (0.8) \$ (0.8) Gross unrecognized tax benefits as of December 31, 2019 Э 1/,1

-(1) The decrease was primarily due to the release of reserves as a result of the expiration of the statute of limitations for the 2013 tax year.
+- (1) The decrease was primarily due to the release of reserves as a result of the expiration of the statute of limitations for the 2013 tax year. - (2) The decrease was primarily due to the release of reserves as a result of the expiration of the statute of limitations for the 2014 tax year.